SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors of Electric Last Mile Solutions, Inc. f/k/a Forum Merger III Corporation - ELMS; ELMSW; FIII; FIIIW; FIIIU

-NEW YORK, March 8, 2022 /PRNewswire/ -- Pomerantz LLP is investigating claims on behalf of investors of Electric Last Mile Solutions, Inc. f/k/a Forum Merger III Corporation ("ELMS" or the "Company") (NASDAQ: ELMS; ELMSW; FIII; FIIIW; FIIIU).
+NEW YORK, March 12, 2022 (GLOBE NEWSWIRE) -- Pomerantz LLP is investigating claims on behalf of investors of Electric Last Mile Solutions, Inc. f/k/a Forum Merger III Corporation (“ELMS” or the “Company”) ( ELMS; ELMSW; FIII; FIIIW; FIIIU).
 Such investors are advised to contact Robert S. Willoughby at [email protected] or 888-476-6529, ext.
 7980.

 The investigation concerns whether ELMS and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.